 A principal difficulty in trying to understand brain function, and dysfunction, is that the research entails everything from the behavior of molecules up to the behavior of people.
 Not only must this information be gathered, it must also be linked together to provide explanation and prediction.
-Computational neuroscience has emerged as a set of concepts and techniques to provide these links for findings and ideas arising from disparate types of investigation.
+Computational neuroscience has emerged as a set of concepts and techniques to provide these links for findings and ideas arising from disparate types of investigation and at disparate spatial and temporal scales.

 Migliore, M., Cannia, C., Lytton, W. W., Markram, H., and Hines, M. L. (2006).
 Parallel network simulations with NEURON.
 J. Comp.
 Neurosci.
 6, 119-129.